sunming-code/VetBench/README.md

 ## 🙏 Acknowledgements

-This work is supported by the Red Bird MPhil Program at the Hong Kong University of Science and Technology (Guangzhou).
-We thank the veterinary experts who contributed to the data validation process.
+I would like to express my deepest gratitude to the Red Bird MPhil Program at the Hong Kong University of Science and Technology (Guangzhou) for providing me with generous support, resources, and funding, which have been instrumental in the successful completion of my research.